-% of Grade Grade Range
+Assessment Type % of Grade Grade Range

-65% A=90%
+Lecture Exams 65% A=90%

-10% B=80%
+Lecture Assignments & Quizzes 10% B=80%

-25% C=70%
+Lab Average 25% C=70%

-D=60%
+- D=60%

 F=below 60%

-65% 10%

-Students will be evaluated based on the results of examinations given throughout the semester.
-Your lecture instructor will inform you on the first day of class as to the tentative dates and content for each exam.
+Students will be evaluated based on the results of examinations and homework given throughout the semester.
 Students are expected to complete each exam.
 All normal lecture exams count equally.
 There will be no makeup exams this semester.
 The Final exam score counts as a normal exam and replaces your worst exam score if higher, or one missed exam score.
 (See Instructor Make-up Policy)